bcgov/SDD_PLMS/README.md

 git push

 > 7. Create a pull request: If you want to merge your changes into another branch (usually the main branch), you will need to create a pull request.
 Go to your repository on GitHub, click on the "Pull requests" tab, and click on the "New pull request" button.
 Follow the instructions to create a new pull request.

+> 8. Create a pull request for your code to be reviewed and merged into the main branch